katpavan/vegan-faq/README.md

 https://docs.google.com/spreadsheets/d/1J8b3asRrmZGaD9KnfxMv7kCuzzWGdzj_DL9vCnGt_ws/edit#gid=0

+why do we have canines if we're meant to eat plantS?
+Hippopotamus – Hippopotamuses have the largest teeth of any land animal.
+Their canine teeth can grow to be 1.5 feet long and their front incisors grow to be around 1.2 feet long!

 "I was given a couple of rats as a gift once.
 I'd never considered them as pets, but they won me over with their charm and intelligence.
 Mine even took great care of each other.
 One of them got a bit sick, and the other one brought her food and kept her clean and comfortable until she got better."
 - https://www.youtube.com/watch?v=NLFIno6pJE8